 Students are expected to submit their thesis within twelve terms from their start date2.
+Students should check their Welcome Letter for their submission deadline.

 Before starting the process for the Appointment of Examiners please read the Notes of Guidance for Research Examinations (GSO.20a).